hbvj99/hbvj99.github.io/_posts/2020/2020-10-18-complete-guide-on-deploying-django-application-using-chaussette-circus-in-aws-ec2-ubuntu.md

 Finally test auto-renewal of SSL;
 - ```sudo certbot renew --dry-run```

-## Include this in Djanogo Settings for better Security
+## Include this in Django Settings for better Security
 ### Use HTTPS (SSL)
 ```
 - SESSION_COOKIE_SECURE = True